Akunor/text-animation-studio/README.md

 - **Easy Animation System**: Simple frame-based animation with customizable timing
 - **Color Support**: Full colorama integration for colorful terminal displays
 - **Smart Letter Combining**: Automatically combines letters with proper alignment and spacing
+- **Audio Support**: Optional audio playback synchronized with animations
 - **Cross-platform**: Works on Windows, macOS, and Linux terminals

 ## What It Does

-This toolkit allows you to create smooth, professional-looking ASCII art animations in your terminal.
-Perfect for:
+This toolkit allows you to create simple, smooth ASCII text animations directly in your terminal.
-- Personal intro videos
-- Project demonstrations
-- Creative terminal displays
-- Educational presentations

 ## Quick Start